zhukovvlad/shorts-app/BEST_PRACTICES.md

 # Development Best Practices

+> **Last Updated**: January 2025
+> **Version**: 2.0.0
+> **Maintainers**: Development Team

 This guide outlines best practices for developing and maintaining the shorts-app codebase.
+It references the utilities and patterns introduced throughout the project evolution.

 ## Table of Contents